abhiram-120/fuller-abhi/README.md

 During our call you described two problems that stuck with me : buying signals not being insightful enough, and nonprofit contact data being outdated.
 This agent was built around both.

-Before reading anything else, open example_output/example_report.html in your browser.
+Before reading anything else, open example_output/example_report.html in your browser to understand the output better

 ---